The oriented chromatic number of random graphs of bounded degree

 Note that is it also possible to use Lemma~\ref{lem:T_props} to show that if $T$ is a doubly regular tournament on $k$ vertices, then $T^{\otimes 2}$ is a strongly regular graph with the property that every vertex has $\frac{(k-1)^2}{2}$ neighbours, every pair of adjacent vertices has $\frac{(k-1)(k-3)}{4} + 1$ common neighbours, and every non-adjacent pair of vertices have $\frac{(k-1)(k-3)}{4}$ common neighbours.
 From this, the eigenvalues of $T^{\otimes 2}$ and their multiplicities follow from standard results in algebraic graph theory on strongly regular graphs.
 In Section~\ref{ssec:second_moment}, the precise structure of the eigenspaces of the adjacency matrix of $T^{\otimes 2}$ are used and so the more precise result in Proposition~\ref{prop:tourn_prod_eigenvectors} is given.

-It is conjectured that for every $n$, there are skew-Hadamard matrices of order $4n$ (see~\cite{jW71, KS08}).
-By results of Brown and Reid~\cite{RB72}, this would correspond to the existence of doubly-regular tournaments of order $k$, for every $k \equiv 3 \pmod{4}$.
-According to Koukouvinos and Stylianou~\cite{KS08}, the smallest un-resolved case is the existence of a skew-Hadamard matrix of order 276, corresponding to the existence of a doubly regular tournament of order $275$.
-Brown and Reid note that if all of the odd prime factors of $k+1$ are $3\pmod{4}$ and occur to an odd power, then there exist doubly-regular tournaments of order $k$.
+It is conjectured that for every $n$, there are skew-Hadamard matrices of order $4n$ (see~\cite{Wa71, KS08}).
+By results of Brown and Reid~\cite{RB72}, this would correspond to the existence of doubly regular tournaments of order $k$, for every $k \equiv 3 \pmod{4}$.
+According to Koukouvinos and Stylianou~\cite{KS08}, the smallest unresolved case is the existence of a skew-Hadamard matrix of order 276, corresponding to the existence of a doubly regular tournament of order $275$.
+Brown and Reid note that if all of the odd prime factors of $k+1$ are $3\pmod{4}$ and occur to an odd power, then there exist doubly regular tournaments of order $k$.

-Using results about the existence of skew-Hadamard matrices due to Williamson~\cite{jW44}, Brown and Reid~\cite{RB72} note that for any $t_0, t_1, \ldots, t_r$ and primes $p_1, p_2, \ldots, p_r$ with the property that for every $i$, $p_i^{t_i} \equiv 3 \pmod{4}$, there exist doubly regular tournaments of order $n$ when $n = 2^{t_0}(p_1^{t_1} + 1)(p_2^{t_2} + 1) \cdots (p_r^{t_r} + 1) - 1$.
+Using results about the existence of skew-Hadamard matrices due to Williamson~\cite{Wi44}, Brown and Reid~\cite{RB72} note that for any $t_0, t_1, \ldots, t_r$ and primes $p_1, p_2, \ldots, p_r$ with the property that for every $i$, $p_i^{t_i} \equiv 3 \pmod{4}$, there exist doubly regular tournaments of order $n$ when $n = 2^{t_0}(p_1^{t_1} + 1)(p_2^{t_2} + 1) \cdots (p_r^{t_r} + 1) - 1$.